 Try not to worry too much as there can be a variety of factors affecting your puppy’s loss of appetite and his eating habits.
 However, the first step in determining why your puppy is refusing to eat may be a trip to the vet if you haven’t had a recent checkup.
 This visit will rule out any medical reasons your pooch has a loss of appetite and is refusing to eat such as illness or dental problems.
 Once you have ruled out any health issues, it is likely the reason your new puppy is not eating is because he needs a little time to adjust.

 Dogs in general, and puppies especially, tend to become overwhelmed when their environment or routine changes too much.
 Despite your best efforts, your puppy’s entire world just changed and they may be feeling a little disoriented.
-If your puppy seems withdrawn, the stress of a new environment may be causing the lack of appetite.
+If your puppy seems withdrawn or your new dog has no appetite, it can be from the stress of a new environment.

 New puppies may also be missing their mother and siblings.
 Depending on their age and where you adopted from, puppies have been with their family since birth.
 It is completely normal for them to whine a bit and feel lonely.
 If your pup is refusing dog food of any kind including wet food, consider that some dogs need privacy to eat while others like companionship.